opentok/OpenTok-Ruby-SDK/README.md

 archive = opentok.archives.create session_id, opts
 ```

-To customize the output layout of composed streams, you can use the `:layout` option.
+To customize the initial layout of composed archives, you can use the `:layout` option.

-For composed archives you can set the layout of the archive.
-You must set `:type` of `"custom"`, then
-provide a `:stylesheet` String which is CSS.
+Set this to a hash containing two keys: `:type` and `:stylesheet`.
+Valid values for
+`:type` are "bestFit" (best fit), "custom" (custom), "horizontalPresentation"
+(horizontal presentation), "pip" (picture-in-picture), and "verticalPresentation"
+(vertical presentation)).
+If you specify a "custom" layout type, set the `:stylesheet`
+key to the stylesheet (CSS).
+(For other layout types, do not set the `:stylesheet` key.)

 ```ruby
 opts = {